 Recommended Dosage: 1-2 grams per day.

-in the average body, 99% is located in the bones and teeth.
+Calcium is the most abundant mineral in the human body.
+Of the two to three pounds of calcium contained in the average body, 99% is located in the bones and teeth.

-sometimes reported with the use of calcium
+Side Effects: Bloating, gas and constipation are sometimes reported with the use of calcium supplements.
+(9)

 5. Vitamin C

 Probably the most important role of vitamin C is as an antioxidant, (protecting the watery substances of the body, such as blood, from free radical damage), but it can also maintain healthy connective tissue including tendons, ligaments, bones, joints and skin.

 Vitamin C is needed to make collagen, (the glue) that strengthens many parts of the body, such as muscles and blood vessels.
 Vitamin C also plays important roles in wound healing and as a natural antihistamine.

 Side Effects: Because vitamin C is water-soluble, excesses are excreted in the urine and toxicity is rare.
 Large quantities (5-10gr per day or more), may reduce the absorption of selenium and copper and may lead to kidney stones, but only in people with kidney disease.

 Also people with kidney stones or a history of stone formation should not take large amounts (1 gram per day) of supplemental vitamin C. Significantly lower amounts (100-200 mg per day) appear to be safe.

 Recommended Dosage: 500mg-1g per day are well tolerated by healthy people.

 Silicon is a trace mineral.
 The functions of silicon are not well understood, although silicon probably plays a role in making and maintaining connective tissue.
 Silicon is present in areas of bone that are undergoing mineralization, which indicates this mineral might be important for normal bone function.